Adrian Legg: Early career

 Legg was born in Hackney, London, England.
 He studied the oboe as a child, but in teenage years his interest shifted to the guitar.

 In the early 1970s, Legg won both the composition and performance sections of a competition run by the now defunct Guitar magazine, published by Musical New Services of Denmark Street, which led to his being asked to contribute articles to the magazine.
 From then on, his technical flair produced a stream of articles in UK music press in the 1970s and early 1980s, culminating in the 1981 Kaye and Ward book "Customising Your Electric Guitar."
 He spent from 1979 to 1981 as a technician at Rose Morris Ltd., who then handled Marshall amplification, Ovation Guitar and Takamine Guitars, and designed original and well-reviewed passive circuits for the then relaunched Vox guitars.
 In 1990, he was involved in the prototyping and launch of the highly successful Trace Acoustic amplifiers, and continues to maintain technical relationships with the musical instrument industry.

 From a 1983 promotional flyer (Technopickers) from Spindrift Records; having demonstrated Ovation guitar for a number of years and with sessions with Tom Robinson, a tour with Richard Thompson and appearing on Radio One's in Concert programme all have helped established Adrian.

 Going global

 Legg's first US release, Guitars and Other Cathedrals in 1990, pleased guitar fans.
 Over the years, he's played at the Montreux Jazz Festival and toured with Richard Thompson, David Lindley, Joe Satriani, Eric Johnson and as part of the G3 Tour featuring Satriani, Johnson and Favored Nations founder Steve Vai.
 For G3, Legg served as an opening act in 1996 and a headlining act in 1997.
 An infrequent singer, Legg helped with vocal duties on the collaborative G3 performance of Red House by Jimi Hendrix.

-He has also shared the wealth of his talent and experience with teaching DVDs, videos and books.
-In recent years, he has also been a commentator-at-large for National Public Radio's "All Things Considered", and even more recently, regular listeners have heard his guitar versions of the show's theme music.
+He has also shared his experiences with teaching DVDs, videos and books.
+He has also been a commentator-at-large for National Public Radio's "All Things Considered."
+Regular listeners have heard his guitar versions of the show's theme music.